Hardy Myers: Law career

 He was a member of the Oregon State Bar and Multnomah County Bar Association and was admitted to practice before the United States District Court for the District of Oregon and United States Court of Appeals for the Ninth Circuit.

 Political career

-Myers' public career began as president of the Portland City Planning Commission, where he served from 1973–1974.
+Myers' public career began as president of the Portland City Planning Commission, where he served from 1973 to 1974.

 State legislator

 He first ran for, and was elected to, the Oregon House of Representatives in the 1974 elections representing what was then House District 19 (parts of NE and SE Portland).
 He served as in the House until 1985.
 In that time he was rated most outstanding member of Oregon Legislature in The Oregonian 1979 and 1981 surveys of legislative observers (no 1983 survey); rated most outstanding metro area State Representative in Willamette Week surveys of legislative observers in 1977, 1979, 1981 and 1983.
-Myers twice served as Chair for the Committee on Judiciary, first from 1977–78 and once again from 1983–84.
+Myers twice served as chair for the Committee on Judiciary, first from 1977 to 1978 and once again from 1983 to 1984.